alexlop29/terraform-aws-vpc-module/README.md

 # Notes from Alex
 - Working on Flow Logs Error
-- Add Checkov, Dependabot Checks
+- Add Checkov, Dependabot Checks; noT WORKING COULD BE DUE TO MAIN FILE
 - Add security and compliance config

 # terraform-aws-vpc